wildfly/quickstart/bean-validation/readme.md

 Or hardcode the path in pom.xml file

-To run the test in JBoss AS 7, run the test goal with the following profile activated:
+To run the test in JBoss AS 7 or JBoss EAP 6, run the test goal with the following profile activated:

     mvn clean test -Parq-jbossas-managed